 MORE: Best Graphics Card Deals

-Solution 2: Buy A Full PC From Microcenter
+Solution 2: Buy A Prebuilt PC

-If you’re going to buy a prebuilt PC, however, stick with iBuyPower or CyberpowerPC.
-Maybe Origin.
-Everyone else is hot garbage, but most especially Alienware. iBuyPower and Cyberpower should offer the best PC prebuilts you can get on the market, from both a build quality and pricing standpoint.
-Alienware almost certainly will not.
+If you’re going to buy a prebuilt gaming PC online, we’d advise you stick with specialist retailers like iBuyPower or CyberpowerPC or possibly Origin.
+These offer the best performance for your money.
+Alienware and the like might look great, but are typically overpriced for the components they come with. iBuyPower and Cyberpower should offer the best PC prebuilds you can get on the market, from both build quality and pricing standpoint.

 Micro Center is pretty much the last relevant brick-and-mortar PC hardware retailer in the US, and they’re staying relevant by helping deal with the GPU shortage.
 The way they’re doing this is by lowering their GPU prices, for those who are buying a full PC in-store at Microcenter that is.
 If you’re buying a brand new PC and aren’t just upgrading an existing PC, this is probably your safest bet for saving the most money.
 MicroCenter discounts in these situations seem to be about as close to MSRP as you’re going to get.
 Just be sure to call ahead and make sure that your Microcenter of choice actually has the hardware you need in stock and are willing to discount it.
 For UK buyers, SCAN is a good equivalent for full PC builds.